mandeeps/SU-WaterCam/README.md

 Set temp directories like /tmp, /var/tmp to mount in RAM, ex. tmpfs /var/tmp tmpfs nodev,nosuid,size=20M 0 0 in fstab

-Use a larger SD card size than needed so you have free space for wear-leveling.
+Use a larger SD card size than needed so you have free space for automatic wear-leveling.

+### Optional Tweaks
+You can disable services we won't be needing to speed up boot slightly (~3s) sudo systemctl disable man-db.timer wpa_supplicant keyboard-setup triggerhappy

+If there are issues with taking high-resolution images use the vc4-kms-v3d driver with options: dtoverlay=vc4-kms-v3d,cma-320

+Can also add nohdmi to the vc4-kms-v3d line to disable HDMI ports and save ~30mA

 ### Power Management
 Next, configure the WittyPi 3 Mini for power management.